-Every infertile couple looks forward to embryo transfer procedure and considers it to be an exciting as well as a stressful moment in their fertility treatment.
+Every infertile couple looks forward to the embryo transfer procedure and considers it to be an exciting as well as a stressful moment in their fertility treatment.
 After a prolonged period of medications as well as monitoring, the egg retrieval procedure is indeed a major step in IVF treatment.
 One is keen to see how the embryo develops.
 Pregnancy via implantation is something to look forward to.

 What is embryo implantation?

 Implantation does occur when an embryo tends to get attached to the wall of the uterus in one’s endometrial lining.
 In the case of IVF, it occurs six to ten days after the egg retrieval process, which is about one to five days after the respective embryo transfer takes place.
-This is equal to days numbering 20 to 24 of an ideal 28 day menstrual cycle.
+This is equal to days numbering 20 to 24 of an ideal 28-day menstrual cycle.

 What steps are required to prepare before and after IVF for it to be a success?

 Embryos may be transferred after three to seven days of culturing in one’s lab.
 Blastocysts are indeed the embryos on the older side of that range and after at least five days of required development.
 New developments in fertility lab technology have made it quite easy to bring embryos to the blastocyst stage before the transfer procedure.

 Transferring blastocysts rather than early-stage embryos does allow more time to monitor the quality of the embryo.
 This does allow the specialist to be able to choose the most viable embryos for transfer and thus improving the chances of implantation success.
 Blastocyst transfer also closely imitates the process of a “natural” pregnancy.